christianjose97/auto-download-organizer/README.md

 Here's what you can do with Auto downloader organizer:

-- `With the click of a an executable your download section in windows`
+- `With the click of a an executable your download section in windows will be organized by extension`

 ## 🖥️ The Process